tasqlab/rocket-launcher/README.md

 # rocket-launcher
-a client for minecraft. idk if this is wrong, as it dosen't let people connect to servers.
+a client for minecraft. it dosen't let people connect to `online-mode` servers. i need to add login

 ## install
 ### requirements